 - Your State Insurance Commissioner’s office (The number should be listed in your local phone book in the state government section, or you can find it at the National Association of Insurance Commissioners online at www.naic.org/state_web_map.htm.
 If you can’t find the number elsewhere, call 1-866-470-NAIC (1-866-470-6242.)

-You may also want to check the “National organizations and websites” section for other sources of help.
+You may also want to check the “Additional resources” section for other sources of help.

 Along with the American Cancer Society, other sources of information and support include:

 Toll-free number: 1-866-843-2572 (1-866-THE-CLRC) (leave a number for a call back)

 Website: www.disabilityrightslegalcenter.org (choose “About DLRC” to get to the CLRC page)

 Offers information on disabilities and your legal rights with a special focus on cancer